 Different art advisors will have different fee structures – some will work on commission, whereas others will work on a retainer.
 You can also find art advisors that operate on an hourly fee, with different rates depending on the services.

-At Grove Gallery, we have expert impartial art advisors on hand to assist you with your art investment needs.
-Contact us today or visit our London art gallery to learn more about how we can help you.
+At Grove Gallery, we have expert impartial art advisors on hand to assist you with your art investment needs with years of experience, helping clients from all over the world.
+Contact us today or visit our London art gallery to learn more about how we can help you on your art collecting journey.